 Of course, they will mention how something that costs 5 dollars today used to cost 50 cents in their youth, but will conveniently ignore that doing a job that pays 15 dollars an hour today would have paid a dollar fifty back then.

-- Austin Powers: International Man of Mystery has Dr. Evil demand a one million dollar ransom, not realizing that it's not worth nearly what it used to be.
+- Austin Powers: International Man of Mystery has Dr. Evil demand a one million dollar ransom, not realizing that in 1997, it's not worth nearly what it used to be.

 - In Blank Check, Preston's father gives him a single buck to spend at an amusement park.
 He finds only one (lame) ride that costs that little.
 Later, at the movie's climax, the Big Bad irately demands to know how Preston could spend $1 million in a week...despite having just chased Preston through his private castle and around the private amusement park he had installed throughout it.